 When painting a room, jot down how much paint it took for next time.
 Write this information on the inside of the light switch.
-The color used also can written down.
+The color used also can also be written down.

 Protect shoes while painting by wearing an old pair of socks over your shoes.